Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This question is aimed at understanding whether statements or responses are performative and reactive, rather than proactive and sustaining.

-## Who’s leading your DEI program?
+## Who’s Leading Your DEI Program?

 ### Who to Ask:
 Cross-Functional